-Leeds crash leaves four dead, three injured
+'You were so loved' - Mum leads tributes to four young men killed in Leeds crash between Uber taxi and Seat Leon

 -

-Four men have died in a crash between a car and a taxi in Leeds.
+Four men killed in a crash between a car and a taxi in Leeds have been named locally as Declan Grove, 19, Matty Walshaw, 18, Brandon Frew, 18 and Caelan Megson, 21.

-Emergency services were called to Broadway near the junction with Bank Gardens in Horsforth at around 2.41am on Saturday.
+Emergency services were called to Broadway near the junction with Bank Gardens in Horsforth at around 2.41am on Saturday and the four young victims were pronounced dead at the scene.

-The victims, two of whom were aged 19, another 18 and a fourth 21, were pronounced dead at the scene.
+Formal identification has not yet taken place and police have not officially named the victims, however tributes from friends and family have flooded in on Facebook.

 They were among six people in a grey Seat Leon car which may have been travelling at speed at the time of the crash, West Yorkshire Police said.